2026 Membership - Now Available

 Comfortable riding in a tight group, 2 abreast, being one foot from the wheel in front of you, and able to ride smoothly in a group setting.
 No surges or sudden movements unless absolutely necessary for safety.

-Recreational rides are a place for riders to test the group riding waters, work on fitness and enjoy our awesome countryside.
-We strongly recommend taking part in the Learn To Group Ride (LTGR) program prior to joining group rides, but Recreational rides are intended as a safe place to learn.
+Group 6 rides are a place for riders to test the group riding waters, work on fitness and enjoy our awesome countryside.
+We strongly recommend taking part in the Learn To Group Ride (LTGR) program prior to joining group rides, but Recreational rides are intended as a good place to learn.

 These rides are meant to introduce riders to the world of group cycling.